-- For Individuals under age eighteen (18) (Minors) Pursuant to §16.1-340.1.G of the Code of Virginia, the duration of temporary detention shall be a minimum of twenty-four (24) hours with a maximum of ninety-six (96) hours.
-If the 96-hour period terminates on a Saturday, Sunday, or legal holiday, the TDO duration shall continue until the close of business on the next day that is not a Saturday, Sunday, or legal holiday.
-A psychiatric evaluation for mental disorder or disease will occur.
-At the time of the hearing, based on the psychiatric evaluation and treatment while under the TDO for Mental Health Services, a legally appointed judge will make a determination.
-A TDO shall be provided in a State or private facility certified by the State Board of Behavioral Health and Developmental Services. - For Adults age eighteen (18) and over Pursuant to § 37.2-809.H of the Code of Virginia, the duration of temporary detention shall be a minimum of twenty-four (24) hours with a maximum of seventy-two (72) hours.
-If the 72-hour period terminates on a Saturday, Sunday, legal holiday, or day on which the court is lawfully closed, the TDO duration shall continue until the close of business on the next day that is not a Saturday, Sunday, legal holiday, or day on which the court is lawfully closed.
+- For Individuals under age eighteen (18) (Minors) Pursuant to §16.1-340.1.G of the Code of Virginia, the duration of temporary detention shall be sufficient to allow for completion of the examination required by § 16.1-342, preparation of the preadmission screening report required by § 16.1-340.4, and initiation of mental health treatment to stabilize the minor's psychiatric condition to avoid involuntary commitment where possible, but shall not exceed ninety six (96) hours prior to a hearing.
+If the ninety six (96)-hour period herein specified terminates on a Saturday, Sunday, or legal holiday, the minor may be detained, as herein provided, until the close of business on the next day that is not a Saturday, Sunday, or legal holiday.
+The minor may be released, pursuant to § 16.1-340.3, before the ninety six (96)-hour period herein specified has run. - For Adults age eighteen (18) and over Pursuant to § 37.2-809.H of the Code of Virginia, the duration of temporary detention shall be sufficient to allow for completion of the examination required by § 37.2-815, preparation of the preadmission screening report required by § 37.2-816, and initiation of mental health treatment to stabilize the person's psychiatric condition to avoid involuntary commitment where possible, but shall not exceed seventy two (72) hours prior to a hearing.
+If the seventy two (72)-hour period herein specified terminates on a Saturday, Sunday, legal holiday, or day on which the court is lawfully closed, the person may be detained, as herein provided, until the close of business on the next day that is not a Saturday, Sunday, legal holiday, or day on which the court is lawfully closed.
+The person may be released, pursuant to § 37.2-813, before the seventy two (72)-hour period herein specified has run.